xibosignage/xibo-manual/source/en/media_playlists.md

 Playlists are used to show a sequence of media items (such as an image slideshow).
 There are two ways to create a Playlist:

 - Create [Playlists](media_playlists) independently to a Layout.
-  - These 'global' Playlists can be scheduled to Displays without the creation of a Layout.
+Global Playlists can be scheduled to Displays without the creation of a Layout.
 Playlists created outside of the Layout Editor are still shown for selection from the Add Playlist function from the Layout Editor.
 - [Add Playlists](layouts_editor_playlists.html#content-add-playlists) directly to a Layout from the Layout Editor.
-  - These 'local' Playlists can be converted to be saved for re-use as a global Playlist.
-  - Saved 'global' Playlists are shown in the Layout Editor to add to Layouts.
+Local Playlists can be converted to be saved for re-use as a global Playlist.
+Saved Playlists will be shown in the Layout Editor to add to Layouts.

 ## Feature Overview: